Timemaster (film)

-Timemaster is a 1995 American film written and directed by James Glickenhaus and starring Jesse Cameron-Glickenhaus, Pat Morita, Joanna Pacula and Duncan Regehr.
-It also features Michelle Williams in one of her first theatrical roles.
+Timemaster is a 1995 American science-fiction adventure film written and directed by James Glickenhaus and starring Jesse Cameron-Glickenhaus, Pat Morita, Joanna Pacula, Duncan Regehr, Michael Dorn and Michelle Williams in one of her first film roles.

+This was the last film released by Shapiro-Glickenhaus Entertainment, before they disbanded in 1995.
+It is also director Glickenhaus's last feature film before he retired from the industry.

 Plot

-Young Jesse is the Earth's last line of defense and travels through time trying to stop an alien threat.
+Young Jesse Adams is the Earth's last line of defense and travels through time trying to stop an alien threat.